gojiplus/bloomjoin/README.md

 ## Overview

-BloomJoin provides an alternative join implementation for R that uses a hash-based approach inspired by Bloom filters to optimize the performance of joins between data frames.
+BloomJoin provides an alternative join implementation for R that uses an actual Bloom filter, implemented in C++ via Rcpp, to optimize the performance of joins between data frames.
 Traditional joins in R can be inefficient when dealing with large datasets, especially when one table is significantly larger than the other and the join key selectivity is low.

 ## Installation